oe/lerna-ci/readme.md

 `lerna-ci` also provide some cli commands, so that you do some task with a single line code.

 ### synclocal
-sync versions of packages in monorepo, using [syncPackageVersions](#syncpackageversions) under the hood.
+sync versions of packages in monorepo, using [syncLocal](#synclocal-api) under the hood.

 ```sh
 # with yarn